department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/product/solution-narrative/ux-redesign-narrative-mar-2020.md

 In the week before the 3/18 roll out date, a discussion about the possibility of Veterans visiting an urgent care facility and an urgent care pharmacy in different regions led to the decision to hide "Community urgent care pharmacies (in VA's network)" from the VA facility type drop down.
 This decision was made to avoid providing misleading or inaccurate pharmacy information which could lead to a Veteran paying out of pocket for the prescription.

-This decision also required an additional update to the language in the intro text, removing the reference to pharmacies.
+This decision also required an additional update to the language in the intro text (shown above), removing the reference to pharmacies.

 ### Alert